MutiatOba/tech221_virtulisation/README.md

 end
 ```
-If you have made changes to the Vagrantfile after the virtual machine has already been created and provisioned, you can apply those changes to the running virtual machine without having to stop and restart it by using the vagrant reload command.
-Once the virtual machine has finished reloading, you can connect to it via SSH using the command vagrant ssh.
+If you have made changes to the Vagrantfile after the virtual machine has already been created and provisioned, you can apply those changes to the running virtual machine without having to stop and restart it by using the ```vagrant reload``` command.
+Once the virtual machine has finished reloading, you can connect to it via SSH using the command ```vagrant ssh```.

 To check if your ip is working properly, type your ip address in a webbrowser. if it is working properly then you should see the nginx brand.

-6. Alternatively to manual inputting the linux commands, to create a script that runs when spinning up a Vagrant virtual machine (VM), you can follow these steps (https://developer.hashicorp.com/vagrant/docs/provisioning/shell):
+6. Alternatively to manual inputting the linux commands, you can create a script that runs when spinning up a Vagrant virtual machine (VM), you can follow these steps (https://developer.hashicorp.com/vagrant/docs/provisioning/shell):

-- create a script file in the same folder as your vagrant file. make sure to save it as a .sh file:
+- create a script file in the same folder as your vagrant file. make sure to save it as a .sh file, I have called mine provision.sh:
 ```
 #!/bin/bash
 sudo apt update -y